 Dr. Brase’s philosophy for working with undergraduate students is to begin by immersing students in ongoing projects so that they become familiar with the procedures and ideas involved in the lab.
 Students who find that they enjoy and excel at research can then move on to research projects on topics related to their own interests (if they are not already doing so).

 Dr. Brase received his Ph.D. in Psychology from the University of California, Santa Barbara.
-He and his wife Sandra have two children, Alexander and Emma.
+He and his wife Sandra have two children, Alex and Emma.
 He enjoys cooking and traveling.